Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

     <i>Output of the nebari validate and render help command</i>
 </p>

-As we can see we have to pass the `-c/--config` flag for validating the `nebari-config.yaml` file and we have to do the same for rendering the infrastructure using the render command.
+We need to pass the `-c/--config` flag to validate the `nebari-config.yaml` file and we need to do the same for render to generate the Terraform scripts.

 ```bash
   `nebari validate -c qhub-config.yaml && nebari render -c qhub-config.yaml`